Background blur

 Key Takeaways

-• The three Gunas (Sattva, Rajas, Tamas) are fundamental building blocks influencing thoughts, feelings, and actions.
+• The three Gunas (Sattva, Rajas, Tamas) describe fundamental qualities that influence our thoughts, feelings, and actions.

 📝In-Depth Guide